Hades-Souls/OpenSourceGame/README.md

 # FantasySouls
-An opensource 2d role Playing game
+An opensource 2d Metrovenia souls-like
+This project use Unity Editor Versions 2022.1.23f1